kavyagoudam/manage-secret-in-azure-kubernetes/README.md

 ## TODO
 1. start readme file
+2. pre-requisites
-2. create keyvault and aks
+3. create keyvault and aks
-3. generate random string and store in keyvault
+4. generate random string and store in keyvault
-4. create secretproviderclass and get the keyvault secret
+5. create secretproviderclass and get the keyvault secret
-5. create a deployment to store the secret as volume
+6. create a deployment to store the secret as volume
-6. test it
+7. test it